Summer Course Information

-The University writing requirement and the B.S.E. computer science requirement (COS 126) cannot be satisfied by courses taken elsewhere.
+The University writing requirement and the B.S.E. computing requirement (nominally COS 126) cannot be satisfied by courses taken elsewhere.
 They must be taken at Princeton.

 Language courses have special rules:

-(1) A course or set of courses proposed to substitute for a course in a foreign language must meet at least 60 hours for at least 4 weeks.
+- A course or set of courses proposed to substitute for a course in a foreign language must meet at least 60 hours for at least 4 weeks.

 This doesn’t apply to our own language programs (e.g., Princeton-in-Beijing/Munich/St. Petersburg, etc.) that are offered through Princeton language departments and teach courses that are credited as Princeton courses, and you don’t need separate approval for them in any event.

 Courses taken at non-U.S. institutions must also be approved by the Office of International Programs.
-In general, outside of language programs, very few overseas institutions offer acceptable summer courses, so please consult with Dean Bogucki before starting on the preapproval process.
+In general, outside of language programs, very few overseas institutions offer acceptable summer courses, especially in STEM areas, so please consult with Dean Bogucki before starting on the preapproval process.
 After you take the course, the transcript must be sent to the Office of International Programs for credit approval.

-Normally, summer courses must be approved by Dean's Date of the spring term in May.
+All requests must be submitted by May 15.
+The sooner you submit the form the better.
 If your circumstances at the end of the spring term suddenly require you to take a summer course (e.g., you find yourself with fewer than the required number of courses to advance to the following year or you fail a required course), then it is possible to obtain late preapproval BEFORE THE SUMMER COURSE BEGINS by sending the relevant information as a PDF (not JPG or other graphics format) attachment to the Associate Dean for Undergraduate Affairs of the School of Engineering and Applied Science, BSEprogram@princeton.edu.